ansible-collections/dellemc.os6/roles/os6_logging/README.md

     ansible-playbook -i hosts switch1.yaml

 (c) 2020 Dell Inc. or its subsidiaries.
-All Rights Reserved.
+All rights reserved.